-Participants withdrawing for medical reasons will receive a full refund for the remainder of the program.
+Participants withdrawing for medical reasons will receive a partial refund for the remainder of the program.
 A medical note is required.
-Notes must be received within two weeks of the date of illness.
+Withdrawal requests with a notes must be received within two (2) weeks of the date of illness.

-Participants may transfer to another class or time anytime before the second scheduled class.
-Transfers must be officially completed by main office staff and can only be completed if there is space in the program to which you wish to be transferred.
+Participants may transfer to another class or time anytime before the 2nd scheduled class.
+Transfers must be officially completed manually by a customer experience staff and can only be completed if space permits it.
 Participants may transfer to any Junior Blues or Camp U of T program for which registration is open.
 Please email email@example.com or call 416-978-3436 to make a transfer request.

 Age guidelines for Junior Blues programs are based on a child’s developmental stage, the facility in which the program is held and individual program goals.
 Your child’s safety and enjoyment are important to us.
 We ask that all parents and guardians adhere to age guidelines.